brucou/slim/README.md

 There are plenty of graph examples in the [test directory](https://github.com/brucou/slim/tree/master/tests/graphs).
 An example, extracted from the tests directory and involving compound states and history pseudo-states is as follows:

 ![example of yed graph with history pseudo-state and compound state](https://imgur.com/VjKaIkL.png)

+The compiled machine is below 170 lines of code and the minified compressed size is below 1KB.

+# Size of file generated
+The size file is mostly proportional to the sum of the number of control states and the number of transitions of the graph.
+The proportional coefficient seems to be fairly low.

 # Tests
 Tests are run with [mocha](https://mochajs.org/).
 Go to the [`tests` directory](https://github.com/brucou/slim/tree/master/tests) and run: